Miami sports travel guide

 The University of Miami is the most well-known school in town when it comes to collegiate athletics, but not the only one.
 Florida International (in West Miami) and Florida Atlantic (in Boca Raton) both have relatively young Division I football programs and on-campus stadiums.

-Come bowl season, the region currently hosts two games, the Orange Bowl (at Hard Rock Stadium), the Boca Raton Bowl (at FAU Stadium).
+Come bowl season, the region currently hosts two games, the Orange Bowl (at Hard Rock Stadium) and the Boca Raton Bowl (at FAU Stadium).
 And the Orange Bowl is in the rotation for the semifinals of the College Football Playoff, which it hosts every three years.

 In March, many Major League Baseball fans head to South Florida for spring training.
 But be aware that the closest Grapefruit League complex to Miami is more than an hour’s drive north in West Palm Beach.
 Check out our Grapefruit League spring training guide for more on planning a spring baseball trip to Florida.

 NASCAR holds two race weekends per season, including the final race for its top series, at the Homestead-Miami Speedway in Homestead.
-And Formula 1 has recently staked its claim to the market with the Miami Grand Prix, held in May at a circuit around Hard Rock Stadium grounds known as the Miami International Autodrome.
+And Formula 1 has recently staked its claim to the market with the Miami Grand Prix, held in May at a temporary circuit built on the Hard Rock Stadium grounds known as the Miami International Autodrome.